-Water supply costs are challenging to predict due to climate change and declining water supply reliability.
-In addition, anticipated water supply costs and the SWP's final allocation for CY 2024 is not available until mid-2024.
-Because of these challenges, Agency staff propose using the five-year historical average water supply costs for the CY 2024 planned water supply costs.
-This method generates projected water supply costs of \$7,707,175 for CY 2024.
+Anticipated water supply costs and the SWP final allocation for CY 2024 is not available until mid-2024.
+Therefore, Agency staff propose using the five-year historical average of water supply costs for the CY 2024 planned water supply costs.
+This method generates a total projected water supply cost of \$7,707,175 for CY 2024.

-Table 9 shows five years of historical water supply costs.
+Table 9 shows the five-year historical water supply costs.
 The water supply breakdown can be found in the Technical Appendix.

-Table 9: Five-Year Historical Water Supply Costs6
+Table 9: Five-Year Historical Water Supply Costs